labring/sealos/docs/4.0/docs/cloud/apps/scp/scp.md

     sealos.io/version: "4.1.4" # Specify the version of sealos to use
 spec:
   infra: my-cluster # Specifying the name of the infra will start the kubernetes cluster on the corresponding infra
-  image: # List of cluster images, customize kubernetes version or other components according to your needs
+  image: # List of cluster images, customize kubernetes version or other components
   - labring/kubernetes:v1.24.0
   - labring/calico:v3.22.1
 ```